cilium/cilium/Documentation/contributing/testing/e2e.rst

       -cilium.tag string
             Specifies which tag of cilium to use during tests -cilium.testScope string
-            Specifies scope of test to be ran (k8s, Nightly, runtime) -cilium.timeout duration
+            Specifies scope of test to be ran (k8s, runtime) -cilium.timeout duration
             Specifies timeout for test run (default 24h0m0s)